-Credit approved for transfer from an accredited community or junior college is limited only by the provision that the student must earn at least 60 semester or 90 quarter hours required for the degree at the University or at any other accredited four-year college or university after attaining junior standing, except that the student must meet the enrollment residence requirements that apply to all students for a degree from the University.
-When a school or college within the University requires three years of preprofessional college credit for admission, at least the last 30 semester or 45 quarter hours must be taken in an accredited four-year collegiate institution.
+Credit approved for transfer from an accredited community or junior college is limited only by the provision that the student must earn at least 60 semester hours required for the degree at the University of Illinois at Chicago or at any other accredited four-year college or university, except that the student must meet the enrollment residence requirements that apply to all students for a degree from UIC.

 The minimum number of semester hours required for a degree is 120.
 The required number of hours varies within the colleges, schools, and degree programs.
 The student should refer to the section of this catalog that covers the college and curriculum to determine the hours required for a particular degree.
 The college office also provides this information.

 All admission requirements for the student’s chosen degree program must be met.